spearal/spearal-jpa2/README.md

 ## How to use the library?

 You don't need to do anything particular.
-Just add the spearal-jpa2-*.jar library to yopur classpath, it will be automatically loaded as a service.
+Just add the `spearal-jpa2-*.jar` library to your classpath, it will be automatically loaded as a service.

 ````java
 SpearalFactory factory = new SpearalFactory();